 Health Benefits of Olives for Cats

 Olives have a high concentration of Vitamin C, A, and E. Cats produce their own Vitamin C, and the remaining two they can get from their daily diet.
-The antioxidants and anti-inflammatory properties in olives can destroy the free radicals that can cause cell damage.
-They can also help ease symptoms of arthritis in cats and regain mobility by reducing their pain.
-So, olives can be good for your furry pet.
-But how many olives are good for them?
+Olives also possess antioxidant and anti-inflammatory properties that can neutralize free radicals which can cause cell damage and contribute to diseases such as cancer.
+Additionally, anti-inflammatory foods can help alleviate symptoms of arthritis in cats, helping to restore their mobility by reducing pain.4

 Are Green Olives Good for Cats?